2020 NHRA Drag Racing Series: Pandemic Impact on Schedule

+All races scheduled to start July 9 were held with only two rounds of qualifying, except Lucas Oil Raceway 4 which held three qualifying rounds for Top Fuel and Funny Car drivers who advanced to the final of the postponed Lucas Oil Raceway 2 event.
+Ennis held four qualifying rounds for Pro Stock Car and Motorcycle participants who advanced to the semifinal of the postponed Madison, IL event.

 After the NHRA season resumed July 11, the NHRA announced on July 17, during the middle of the second Lucas Oil Raceway round, that the Bandimere Speedway round in Colorado and Brainerd International Raceway round in Minnesota had originally been postponed, but later cancelled.
 The NHRA replaced all three cancelled rounds with a third consecutive round at Lucas Oil Raceway on August 6–9.
 The NHRA in August would then lose the Topeka, Commerce, and Maple Grove Raceway rounds to authorities.

 On September 2, 2020, the NHRA released the final schedule where after the fourth consecutive round at Lucas Oil Raceway, the NHRA U.S. Nationals, the remainder of the schedule.
 Only two races originally on the schedule for that time of the year were held, in Madison, IL at World Wide Technology Raceway and in Ennis, TX at the Texas Motorplex.
 The rescheduled Gatornationals in Gainesville were scheduled in September and the rescheduled Mopar Express Lane SpringNationals in Baytown, TX in late October.
 While the NHRA announced the season would conclude in Las Vegas, they cancelled the scheduled Las Vegas round and moved the NHRA Finals, originally set for Pomona, into its place at Las Vegas (the Las Vegas round was officially the Dodge NHRA Finals).

 Eleven Top Fuel and Funny Car events, ten NHRA Formula Pro Stock events (with three Non-Championship Mountain Motor Formula events), and ten Pro Stock Motorcycle events were conducted during the season.

 Schedule

 Schedule released originally on June 2, 2019, but the finalised schedule was released September 2, 2020.

-All races scheduled starting July 9 (when the season is scheduled to return after the COVID-19 pandemic) will be held with only two rounds of qualifying, except Lucas Oil Raceway 4 for selected Top Fuel and Funny Car drivers only, which will have three rounds for drivers who had advanced to the final of the abandoned Lucas Oil Raceway 2 event, and Ennis will have up to four rounds for Pro Stock Car and Motorcycle participants only to replace the abandoned Madison, IL event.

-There will be two finals held at the fourth Lucas Oil Raceway round (U.S. Nationals).
-The first will be held during the third qualifying round Saturday, and only for Top Fuel and Funny Car.
-Similarly, the Ennis round will have two finals held, and there will be up to three qualifying rounds Saturday for those Pro Stock Car and Motorcycle entries.